 In the week leading up to your event, your attendees will be preparing and anticipating what’s to come.
 As an event organizer, you can take advantage of this anticipation to build for the first day of your event!
 Here are a few tips on how to help your attendees arrive excited and prepared.

 The content you use to promote your event will play a major role in encouraging your target audience to register.
-With Brushfire, you can customize the way your event appears on Facebook, iMessage, WhatsApp and more?
-Creating graphics and images is a great way to share on social media about your event.
+With Brushfire, you can customize the way your event appears on Facebook, iMessage, WhatsApp, and other social platforms.
+Creating graphics and images that are easily digestible is a great way to get the word out on social media about your event.
 Do you have a speaker people are especially excited about?
 Share a quote from them as a way for people to have a “sneak peek” into your event.

 Here’s an example of a promotional email used for the Hillsong Conference using Brushfire: